High Frame Rate Video Reconstruction based on an Event Camera: Optimization

 \subsubsection{Fibonacci search}

 Finding the minimum of a function along a single line is easy if that function has a single minimum.
-In the case of least-squares minimization problems, various strategies for determining the line-search direction are currently used, such as conjugate gradient methods, gradient descent, and Levenberg-Marquardt method.

-An important problem in engineering, economics, and statistics is to find the maximum of a function.
-When the function has only one stationary point, the maximum, and when it depends on a single variable in a finite interval, the most efficient way to find the maximum is based on the Fibonacci numbers.
-The procedure, now known widely as `Fibonacci search', was discovered and shown optimal in a minimax sense by Kiefer \cite{kiefer1953sequential}.
-The minimum may be reliably located using Fibonacci search \cite{press1988numerical}.
+In the case of least-squares minimization problems, various strategies for determining the line-search direction are currently used, such as conjugate gradient methods, gradient descent, and the Levenberg-Marquardt method.
+When the function has only one stationary point, the maximum/minimum, and when it depends on a single variable in a finite interval, the most efficient way to find the maximum is based on the Fibonacci numbers.
+The procedure, now known widely as `Fibonacci search', was discovered and shown optimal in a minimax sense by Kiefer \cite{kiefer1953sequential, press1988numerical}.

 In this work, we use Fibonacci search for the value of $c$ that gives the least error. ~In Fig.~\ref{fig:deltaVsblur}, we illustrate the clearness of the reconstructed image (in PSNR value) as a function of the value of $c$.
 As demonstrated in the figure, our proposed reconstruction metric could locate/identify the best deblurred image with peak PSNR properly.